Klay Thompson scores 29, leads Warriors past Hornets 110-105 - NewsBreak

 DeAngelo caps Flyers rally for 4-3 OT win over Sharks

-Tony DeAngelo scored 1:10 into overtime to complete Philadelphia's rally from two goals down in the third period as the Flyers beat the San Jose Sharks 4-3.
-The Flyers tied the game with 2:05 to
+SAN JOSE, Calif.
+(AP) — Tony DeAngelo scored 1:10 into overtime to complete Philadelphia’s rally from two goals down in the third period as the Flyers beat the San Jose Sharks 4-3 on Thursday night.
+The Flyers tied the game with 2:05 to play in regulation after pulling the goalie when Travis Konecny’s shot deflected off a San Jose defenseman and into the net for his second goal of the game.
+Philadelphia won it when Ivan Provorov set up DeAngelo in transition for the tap-in goal.
+Owen Tippett also scored for the Flyers in their first game of a three-game California swing.
+Samuel Ersson made 25 saves to earn his first win in his second career start.

 Comments / 0